Restaurant Labor Laws

 Laws enforced by the EEOC:

-- The Pregnancy Discrimination Act which outlaws discrimination because of pregnancy, childbirth, or a medical condition related to child birth
+- The Pregnancy Discrimination Act that outlaws discrimination because of pregnancy, childbirth, or a medical condition related to child birth